OutSystems/AzureARMTemplates/README.md

 -
 - Only Microsoft SQL Server and Azure SQL with database authentication is supported.
 - You must chose the same major version for the Platform Server and Service Studio.
-- 30 days trial license to test OutSystems on Azure.
+- A 30 days trial license to test OutSystems on Azure.
 Make sure you upload your own license before starting to develop real apps.

 ## Existing Database Server

-Use this group of templates to deploy OutSystems on an existing database server.
+Use this group of templates to deploy OutSystems in an existing database server.

 Check if the virtual network has network connectivity to the database server before starting the deployment.